jimacoff/OFN-User-Guide---Master/advanced-features/order-cycles/opening-more-than-one-order-cycle.md

 # Opening more than one order cycle

 It is possible to have more than one order cycle open at the same time.
-This has the effect of creating two \(or more\) shopfronts within your OFN shop, which the customer can choose between.
+This has the effect of creating two \(or more\) shopfronts within your Abukem shop, which the customer can choose between.
 This feature is helpful when you want to have different ‘conditions’ in the two shopfronts such as different products \(wholesale or retail\), different enterprise fees \(such a non-member mark-ups\) or different order cycle opening and closing dates \(for different deliver runs\).

 If you have two order cycles open, when the customer arrives at your shopfront, they will be prompted to select which order cycle they want to order in.
 An example is shown below, where the two order cycles have different delivery dates.
 Remember it is the ‘Ready for’ field in the order cycle set up which determines an order cycle’s name \(seen as ‘Thursday delivery’ in this case\).